 - In The Diamont Chariot, Erast Fandorin considers saving the life and freedom of Yakuza Masahiro Shibata a very natural thing, yet he also manages to save his personal honor, prompting "Masa" to become his lifelong Battle Butler in return.

 - Played for Laughs (at first) in The Dresden Files.
 Toot-toot (a faerie) is eternally grateful to Harry Dresden, because Harry feeds him pizza.
 He puts together a little faerie militia to work for Harry and protect his stuff, who are paid in pizza.
 At one point, Toot-toot attacks an Eldritch Abomination for Harry.
 Faeries take their concept of reward and debt very seriously.
-This all results in Toot-toot becoming a Badass (for a tiny faerie), and Harry begins to take Toot-toot more seriously.
+This all results in Toot-toot becoming a badass (for a tiny faerie), and Harry begins to take Toot-toot more seriously.

 - In the Argentinian soap Los Roldán (remade as Los Reyes in Colombia and Los Sánchez in Mexico), a humble man finds a random old lady near the edge of a bridge crying for having been diagnosed with a terminal illness, and convinces her to not commit suicide; later the lady, who just happened to be one of the richest businesswoman in the country, hires him as the president of her company with a exorbitant salary, makes his family move to her lavish mansion, and essentially changes her will to benefit them all.
-In the beginning this seems like this trope, but it's later subverted when it's revealed that the woman was the protagonist biological mother who was forced to abandon him when he was a baby, albeit their bridge encounter was truly fortuitous and she didn't recognize him until later.
+In the beginning this seems like this trope, but it's later subverted when it's revealed that the woman was the protagonist's biological mother, forced to abandon him when he was a baby; their bridge encounter was truly fortuitous and she didn't recognize him until later.
 Because she didn't have any other family, the only thing she could do was give him his rightful inheritance.

-- The Burns And Allen Show had an episode where Gracie agrees to host a wedding for the daughter of a woman who "did (her) a wonderful favor!"
+- The Burns and Allen Show had an episode where Gracie agrees to host a wedding for the daughter of a woman who "did (her) a wonderful favor!"
 After all hilarity has ensued, George asks what this amazing favor was.
 She helped give Gracie's car a push.

 - In a season one episode of Friends, Phoebe finds that her bank account has been accidentally credited with a large amount of money.
 She reports this to the bank, who confuses her message and interprets it as her missing this amount, doubling it!
 Feeling like she doesn't deserve it, she gives it to a homeless woman, who insists that she return the favour by buying her a can of soda.
 The soda contains a human thumb, which Phoebe reports to the company, and freaks out when she receives $10,000 in damages that she doesn't want and feels like she's entirely unentitled to.

-- Done in an episode of Mash where Hawkeye saves a marine who was shot in the neck.
+- Done in an episode of M*A*S*H where Hawkeye saves a marine who was shot in the neck.
 Granted, he did save the marine's life, the marine spends the rest of the episode fulfilling a life debt, constantly doing favors for Hawkeye such as scaring away people in the mess tent so Hawkeye could have a place to sit, and twirling Frank Burns around in the air to prevent him filing a report on some of the hijinxs going on at the 4077.

 - In one episode of Parker Lewis Can't Lose, Kubiak gives his last quarter to a guy on the street so he can make a phone call.
 At the end of the episode, the guy swept in and paid off Kubiak's $10,000 debt.
 Turns out he was a musician who was using the call to set up a multi-million dollar tour.